cbonoz/content-stream/README.md

 ## Inspiration

 NFTs are exploding in popularity but a lot of the current use cases revolve around speculative artwork.
 Owners of NFTs often purchase them with the hope that the price will increase.
-Instead of being rooted in speculation, we hope to create NFT that people can connect to, that have practical use cases and that are just plain fun!
+Instead of being rooted in speculation, we hope to create NFT that people can connect to as well as have a piece of history from a streamer's career.

 With the rise in popularity of these sorts of marketplaces, video content is starting to discover a market as well.